 This recipe can easily be doubled or quadrupled (as I’ve done on multiple occasions) to feed many guests.
 You can also make these tartlets the day ahead.
-When doing this, bake them just until they are lightly brown, approximately 18-20 minutes.
-On party day, simply reheat on a cookie sheet for 5 minutes at 375 degrees.
+If doing this, bake them just until they are lightly brown, approximately 18-20 minutes.
+On party day, simply reheat on a cookie sheet for 5 minutes at 375 F (191 C).

 1 medium Asian pear